-which in mCD8+ is significantly up-regulated in PsA PB compared to the controls but is down-regulated in PsA individuals when comparing SF versus PB (Figure
+which in mCD8+ is significantly up-regulated in PsA peripheral blood compared to the controls but is down-regulated in PsA individuals when comparing synovial fluid versus peripheral blood (Figure

 5.13 c).
-Despite the interesting aforementioned findings, the identification of disease-specific and disease tissue-specific genes is clearly limited by the impossibility of obtaining healthy controls SF to include in the experimental design.
+Despite the interesting aforementioned findings, the identification of disease-specific and disease tissue-specific genes is clearly limited by the impossibility of obtaining healthy controls synovial fluid to include in the experimental design.

-When performing pathway enrichment analysis using the significantly modulated genes between healthy controls and PsA patients PB in the qPCR array, only the Reactome immune system pathway appeared as significant for CD14+ monocytes and mCD4+ cells.
-This result reinforced the tissue-specificity of the pathways enriched for the modulated genes between SF and PB in CD14+ monocytes PsA patients and clearly suggest a more pronounced inflammatory phenotype of the pathological CD14+ monocytes in SF compared to PB.
+When performing pathway enrichment analysis using the significantly modulated genes between healthy controls and PsA patients peripheral blood in the qPCR array, only the Reactome immune system pathway appeared as significant for CD14+ monocytes and mCD4+ cells.
+This result reinforced the tissue-specificity of the pathways enriched for the modulated genes between synovial fluid and peripheral blood in CD14+ monocytes PsA patients and clearly suggest a more pronounced inflammatory phenotype of the pathological CD14+ monocytes in synovial fluid compared to PB.

-Characterisation of the CD14+ monocyte heterogeneity in PsA using scRNA-seq
+Characterisation of CD14+ monocyte heterogeneity in PsA using scRNA-seq

-According to the analysis of chromatin accessibility and immune-related gene expression in this pilot cohort, the CD14+ monocytes showed the greatest changes in chromatin accessibility and the most reliable modulation of expression for pro-inflammatory chemokines and cytokines between PB and SF.
+According to the analysis of chromatin accessibility and immune-related gene expression in this pilot cohort, CD14+ monocytes showed the greatest changes in chromatin accessibility and the most reliable modulation of expression for pro-inflammatory chemokines and cytokines between peripheral blood and SF.
 Monocytes are very plastic cells which initiate differentiation into macrophages

 at the site of inflammation.
 Therefore, exploring differences at the single-cell level may identify subpopulations with particular phenotypes of interest and may also highlight differences in the immune response driven by this cell type in circulation and at the inflamed synovium.

-scRNA-seq reveals two main subpopulations in SF and PB combined CD14+ monocytes
+scRNA-seq reveals two main subpopulations in synovial fluid and peripheral blood CD14+ monocytes

-ScRNA-seq was performed in paired PBMCs and SFMCs isolated from three PsA patients (Table 5.2). scRNA-seq data from each of the PBMCs and SFMCs samples, were filtered as explained in 2 and CD14+ monocytes were subset from the rest of cell populations by expression of CD14 and LYZ, two of the most accurate expression markers defining this cell population (Figure B.9 a and b).
+scRNA-seq was performed in paired PBMCs and SFMCs isolated from three PsA patients (Table 5.2). scRNA-seq data from each of the PBMCs and SFMCs samples were filtered (as explained in chapter 2) and CD14+ monocytes were distinguished from other cell populations by expression of CD14 and LYZ, two of the most accurate expression markers defining this cell population (Figure B.9 a and b).
 Across all six samples (three SFMCs and three PBMCs), 2,459 cells were CD14+ monocytes cells, representing approximately 17% of the bulk SFMCs and PBMCs cells included in the analysis and in line with the proportion of CD14+ monocytes previously reported using cell surface markers by mass cytometry (Figure 5.1).
-The CD14+ monocytes identified in each of the three paired PBMCs- SFMCs PsA samples were combined using CCA to correct for intrinsic batch effect, unavoidable due to patient samples recruitment in different days and generation of SFMCs and PBMCs 10X libraries separately.
-CCA alignment of the six CD14+ monocytes populations was followed by conservative unpervised clustering (using resolution 0.1) and t-SNE visualisation.
+The CD14+ monocytes identified in each of the three paired PBMCs- SFMCs PsA samples were combined using CCA to correct for intrinsic batch effect, unavoidable due to patient samples recruitment on different days and generation of SFMCs and PBMCs 10X libraries separately.
+CCA alignment of the six CD14+ monocytes populations was followed by conservative unsupervised clustering (using resolution 0.1) and t-SNE visualisation.